Skip to content

 Conversation starters follow a different selection logic than other report types.
 Instead of creating a summary, the AI evaluates individual updates for their suitability as a starting point for a comment on LinkedIn.

 Number: The result contains zero to five conversation starters.
-If no updates reach the threshold, the report remains empty—this is not an error, but indicates that there are currently no suitable points of reference.
+If no updates reach the threshold, the report remains empty—this is not an error, but indicates that there are currently no suitable points of engagement.